 The Benefits of having an Unplugged Wedding

-An unplugged wedding is where you ask your guests to turn off their phones, cameras, tablets, and other mobile devices during your ceremony.
+An unplugged wedding (where ever its held ) is where you ask your guests to turn off their phones, cameras, tablets, and other mobile devices during your ceremony.

 What are the benefits?